visheshshukla/Burger-Builder/README.md

+**The Burger Builder**

-**The Burger Builder - React Based Project where you can order Burgers with your selected ingredients.**
+**React Based Project where Users can order Burgers with by selecting ingredients.**

+**Users can also SignUp and Login to Make New Orders and View thier Previous Orders.**

+**Website Automatically Switches to Mobile View when Viewed On Mobile Devices.**

 **Packages Used - Redux, Redux-Thunk, React-Router, Axios.
-Firebase for Database and Authentication **
+Firebase for Database and Authentication.**

 **Check It Out At-**  https://burger-builder-56fa5.web.app/   **(live production build)**